ECONOMY & WORK

 Screenshot from the videos | TikTok | @epicaprille

 In the first part of her story, Aprille shared that the incident happened about 17 years ago when she was in her 20s.
-She then skipped to the good part and says she didn't go to jail and she didn't do anything wrong by keeping the money.
+She then skipped to the good part and said she didn't go to jail and she didn't do anything wrong by keeping the money.

 She said she was going through the mail when she found the "wire confirmation" that said "$49,700" was wired to her bank account.
 She was supposed to receive money from her credit union but it wasn't nearly as much as she got.